lucasheight/angular-kendo-grid-state/projects/kendo-grid-state/README.md

 ## Features

 - State persistence is managed entirely in the directive.
-- State storage can be session or local defaults to session.
+- State storage can be session, local or custom.
+Defaults to session.
 - Persists expanded rows.
 - Persists column visibility.
 - Persists column resize.